-time e only has an impact on events in the future and only can be cone of the future caused by events from the past. e: event in the presence cone of the past Can we (in principle) establish a total temporal order in a distributed system? space space P. Verissimo, L. Rodrigues nach Stephen Hawking
+time r: max. spatial extension d: max. delay to reach any cone of the future point in space. e: event in the presence cone of the past space space P. Verissimo, L. Rodrigues nach Stephen Hawking

 Computational Model

 A distributed computation is performed as the joint activity of local, sequential processes.